 Using dyed diesel in over the road vehicles is penalized by a fine of $10 a gallon or 1000 per violation (whichever is greater) in all states but Alaska.
 (There are some special rules in Alaska regarding dyed fuel see those at Alaska.gov

-So, if you are caught with 30 gallons of dyed diesel in you tank illegally, you will pay a fine of $1,000.
+If you are caught with 30 gallons of dyed diesel in your tank illegally, you will pay a fine of $1,000.

 If you have two tanks.
 You guessed it.
 Double the fine. $2000 unless the amount of $10 a gallon overcomes $2,000.

 If you are a repeat offender, each repeated fine will increase by $1,000 compared to the previous violation.
 The total amount of penalty will depend on the total number of violations. .
 A person may be charged with a Class 6 felony for intentionally using dyed diesel for taxable use. 😮 Unless the total amount used is under 20 gallons.
 I don’t think they normally enforce this but, I wouldn’t push it.